rafaelsampaio/cicd-demo/README-azure.md

 ```

 Navigate to your Kibana, Dashboard -> Overview to view the events from NGINX App Protect.
-Right now, you should have the IP address for:
+Right now, you should have the IP addresses for:

 - Shared ArgoCD instance
 - Your Kibana instance